-Operationalization of machine learning models - from the "Jupyter Notebook" to productive use
+Operationalization of Machine Learning Models – From the “Jupyter Notebook” to Productive Deployment

 Share post via

-The challenges here include the automation of model training, the productive implementation of the model and monitoring.
+Key challenges in this context include the automation of model training, model deployment, and ongoing monitoring.

-It also looks at how the results can ultimately be made usable for end users.
+Furthermore, it addresses how the results can ultimately be made accessible to end-users.

-The start of a data science project is an experimental phase.
-In this phase, the focus is on using exploratory data analysis to gain insights or correlations from the data and then training a model that serves the defined business objective.
+The initiation of a Data Science project represents an experimental phase.
+During this phase, the focus is on gaining insights and identifying relationships from the data through exploratory data analysis, and subsequently training a model that serves the defined business objective.

-Traditionally, exploratory data analysis and initial data processing and modeling take place in Jupyter notebooks.
-In addition to code, these contain markdowns, which are textual areas and are used to document the findings.
+Typically, exploratory data analysis, initial data processing, and modeling are conducted in Jupyter Notebooks.
+In addition to code, these notebooks contain markdown cells, which are textual sections used for documenting insights.

-To operationalize a machine learning model, this initial manual workflow of model development must be automated.
-To automate this process or for continuous model development, it is necessary to transfer the code into a machine learning pipeline.
-A machine learning pipeline is a sequence of steps.
-The individual steps each carry out a task, such as data supply, data cleansing or model training.
+For the operationalization of a Machine Learning model, this initial manual workflow of model development must be automated.
+To automate this process and facilitate continuous model development, it is necessary to integrate the code into a Machine Learning pipeline.
+A Machine Learning pipeline is a sequence of steps, where each individual step performs a specific task, such as data provisioning, data cleansing, or model training.

-The figure below shows an example of a machine learning pipeline for model development, which is summarized and described in detail below:
+The figure below illustrates an exemplary Machine Learning pipeline for model development, which will subsequently be summarized and described in detail:

 Machine Learning Pipeline